MariaNowacka/OR/README.md

 **Motivation**: the Step 00 solution (e.g. 270 g milk + 90 g dry cornmeal) is
 nutritionally valid but not a realistic school lunch menu.
-The Upper Bound Technique from the lecture (Lecture 05-00) is the formal mechanism for handling bounded variables efficiently within simplex without expanding the constraint matrix.
+The Upper Bound Technique is the formal mechanism for handling bounded variables efficiently within simplex without expanding the constraint matrix.

 **Category-specific caps applied**: